basetis/dp3t-app-android-basetis/README.md

 ## Introduction
 This is a COVID-19 tracing client using the [DP3T Android SDK](https://github.com/DP-3T/dp3t-sdk-android).
 It is based on the previously released demo app, but uses the newest version of the SDK.
-This project will be released as the official COVID-19 tracing solution for Switzerland, therefore UX, messages and flows are optimized for this specific case.
+This project will be released as the COVID-19 tracing solution for Basetis, therefore UX, messages and flows are optimized for this specific case.
 Nevertheless, the source code should be a solid foundation to build a similar app for other countries and demostrate how the SDK can be used in a real app.
 The app design, UX and implementation was done by [Ubique](https://www.ubique.ch?app=github).
 <p align="center">
 <img src="documentation/screenshots/screenshot1.png" width="20%">